TimKDJ/jasp-desktop/syntax-revised.md

 ![image info](flow-chart-user-syntax-mode.png)

-## The Syntax Mode Framework
+Note that the flow of information on the left hand side (from JASP to the R Analysis) does not change from how it is currently implementation.
+Nor will any analysis expect a different input from what it receives already.

+## Components

 ### QML Engine (jaspQml)
-- needs to encode options
-- needs to validate options
-- needs to parse formula's (or this is done by wrapper; if not wrapper important that some formula items are specific to type of data column -- e.g., something is a covariate when it's a numeric.
-Also important that if we do not do this in wrapper then it will not be possible to make this qml package optional)
-- needs to generate syntax from specified options within JASP
-- needs to generate analysis wrapper (with roxygen comments, specifying what input needs to look like in R terms; this could also be done by R functions)
-- It's important that jaspQml can pass R CMD CHECK and be allowed on CRAN; otherwise it cannot be a proper dependency
+We require the ability in both JASP and RStudio to validate the input users give.
+For example, a confidence interval must be between 0 and 100.
+Our analyses are programmed in such a way that we expect such assumptions to be true.
+In JASP this validation occurs in the QML layer and it makes sense to use this same code in RStudio as well.
+As such we'll need to be able to separate the QML engine and components from JASP and be able to provide this in RStudio.
+We can then ensure that the syntax provided to our analyses passes the same validation checks.
+One way to do this is to create a jaspQml package and add this as a submodule in jasp-desktop.
+This package should implement the following:
+- Input validation in both JASP and RStudio, such that input that is forbidden in JASP is also forbidden in RStudio.
+- Encoding of dataset columns and the input options (i.e., the conversion to `JaspColumn_.*._Encoded`) to ensure that any variable name that is valid in JASP is also valid in RStudio.
+Barring characters that R would deem illegal, of course.
+- Ability to generate syntax from selected options in JASP.
+Each qml component should have a `toSyntax` method that returns the representation in terms of R syntax.
+This includes being able to generate the formula ([as discussed below](#the-formula)).
+- Ability to generate the analysis wrapper, including roxygen based documentation so calling `?jaspAnova::anova` will provide users with a familiar help interface ([see below](#analysis-wrapper)).

+#### Additional Thoughts
+- Formula's will be provided in the input and these will need to be parsed.
+Instead of doing this in jaspQml, this could also be done on the R side in the wrapper.
+The advantage of doing this in the wrapper, is that the QML engine package could become an optional dependency (i.e., people can choose whether their package should perform such input validation at the cost of having a bigger footprint), as it will then only encode and validate options.
+- The package should pass R CMD CHECK and follow the CRAN guidelines (as detailed at https://cran.r-project.org/web/packages/policies.html) so we have the ability of adding it to CRAN.

 ### Analysis Wrapper
 The Wrapper is what users interact with when running the analysis syntax in RStudio or the JASP R editor.
-It's what handles the formula, translates the syntax back into an R options list and makes sure validation occurs by calling the Options Class.
-Furthermore, the Wrapper should deal with the setup and breakdown of the jaspResults object.
+Having it "hardcoded" in the module has the advantage that the analysis becomes searchable, has auto-complete for its arguments and has a dedicated place for the documentation.
+The Wrapper could be viewed as a replacement for `runJaspResults()` and adds functionality required to run an analysis interactively in RStudio.
+This includes translating the syntax back into an R options list, decomposing a formula (unless this is performed in jaspQml as described above) and making sure validation occurs by calling jaspQml.
+Furthermore, the Wrapper should deal with the setup and breakdown of the jaspResults object, error handling and printing a summary.

 <details>